Our People

 Biography

-Dr. Wood is a Senior Scientist for Agriculture & Food Systems in the Provide Food and Water team at The Nature Conservancy.
+Stephen Wood is a Senior Scientist for Agriculture & Food Systems in the Provide Food and Water Sustainably team at The Nature Conservancy.

 Before joining The Nature Conservancy, Steve was a NatureNet Science Fellow with The Nature Conservancy and the Yale School of the Environment.
-Steve has a Ph.D. from the Department of Ecology, Evolution & Environmental Biology at Columbia University, where he worked with Shahid Naeem and Cheryl Palm; and was part of the Agriculture and Food Security Center at The Earth Institute, where he studied the impact of agricultural practices promoted by the Millennium Villages Project on soil nutrient cycling and microbial ecology.
-He also has a masters from the Yale School of the Environment and a bachelors from The George Washington University.
-He holds an appointment as an Associate Research Scientist at the Yale School of the Environment and is based in New Haven, CT.
-More information on Steve’s research can be found at his website.
+Steve has a Ph.D. from the Department of Ecology, Evolution & Environmental Biology at Columbia University, where he was part of the Agriculture and Food Security Center at The Earth Institute and studied the impact of agricultural practices promoted by the Millennium Villages Project on soil nutrient cycling and microbial ecology.
+He has an appointment as a Research Scientist and Lecturer at the Yale School of the Environment and is based in New Haven, CT.
+Steve’s CV and publications can be found at his website.